kennynahh/uw-reality-labs/README.md

 | Housing | 3D-printed | *varies* |
 | Lenses | $⌀=40mm,$ $f = 50mm$ fresnels | 2 |

 The Ardiuno Pro Micro is a good choice since it supports USB HID.
-HID is generally more optimized for smaller, more frequent packets of data vs. serial, which is better for our use since we'll be sending small but very frequent data from our IMU.
+The USB HID class is generally more optimized for smaller, more frequent packets of data vs. serial, which is better for our use since we'll be sending small but very frequent data from our IMU.
 In terms of IMU choice, any that supports [FastIMU](https://github.com/LiquidCGS/FastIMU) will work.
 Any display will work as well - there are a plethora of options on Aliexpress.
 We talk more about lenses further below.

 For a comphrehensive guide on how to build a basic HMD, check out project docs from other DIY VR projects, like [HadesVR's](https://github.com/HadesVR/HadesVR/blob/main/docs/DocsIndex.md).